 Of course, if you’re buying a collectible car and have no intentions of driving it, registering it and getting plates may be an unnecessary expenditure.
 You could simply transfer the title and purchase specialty insurance for collectible cars that doesn’t include liability and collision coverages.
 (What’s liability and collision coverage, you ask?
 You can find out how car insurance works here.)

-How to buy a car without a license
+Buying a car without a license.

 If you’re looking to buy a new or new-to-you vehicle without a driver’s license, it’s a good idea to start the process by checking with your local department of motor vehicles to ensure you can provide all required documentation.
 After that, consider reaching out to several auto insurers to see what their requirements are for covering your car.
 Once you’ve got those key matters taken care of, you should be well on your way to a new set of wheels.